elaifamouez/PixelForge/README.md

 - MongoDB: A NoSQL database that provides a flexible and scalable solution for storing and retrieving user/content/transaction data
 - Cloudinary API: Powerful tool for managing and manipulating images in the cloud using AI
 - Clerk API: For authenticating users and securing their profile
-- Stripe API: For payment processing with regards to image transformation credit plans
+- Paypal API: For payment processing with regards to image transformation credit plans
 - Shadcn: A library for rapid UI development with style props, color modes, themes and variants
 - TailwindCSS: A utility-first CSS framework for rapidly building modern websites straight from HTML